statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 b) Where the amendment consists in the deletion of passages or in minor alterations or additions, the replacement sheet referred to in paragraph a) may be a copy of the relevant sheet of the international application containing the alterations or additions, provided that the clarity and direct reproducibility of that sheet are not adversely affected.
 To the extent that any amendment results in the cancellation of an entire sheet, that amendment shall be communicated in a letter which shall preferably also explain the reasons for the amendment.

 c) When amending the claims, Rule 46.5 shall apply *mutatis mutandis*.
 The set of claims submitted under Rule 46.5 as applicable by virtue of this paragraph shall replace all the claims originally filed or previously amended under Articles 19 or 34, as the case may be.
-66.9.   *Language of Amendments*

-a) Subject to paragraphs b) and c), if the international application has been filed in a language other than the language in which it is published, any amendment, as well as any letter referred to in Rule 66.8, shall be submitted in the language of publication.

-b) If the international preliminary examination is carried out, pursuant to Rule 55.2, on the basis of a translation of the international application, any amendment, as well as any letter referred to in paragraph a), shall be submitted in the language of that translation.

-c) Subject to Rule 55.3, if an amendment or letter is not submitted in a language as required under paragraph a) or b), the International Preliminary Examining Authority shall, if practicable having regard to the time limit for establishing the international preliminary examination report, invite the applicant to furnish the amendment or letter in the required language within a time limit which shall be reasonable under the circumstances.

-d) If the applicant fails to comply, within the time limit under paragraph c), with the invitation to furnish an amendment in the required language, the amendment shall not be taken into account for the purposes of the international preliminary examination.
-If the applicant fails to comply, within the time limit under paragraph c), with the invitation to furnish a letter referred to in paragraph a) in the required language, the amendment concerned need not be taken into account for the purposes of the international preliminary examination.

 ### Rule  67